Have you ever wondered why 92% of the world’s largest companies outsource, not offshore?

 Overhead Cost Reduction

-Similarly, outsourced remote professionals demand way less than onsite professionals.
+Similarly, outsourced remote professionals demand way less than on-site professionals.
 You are not obligated to provide healthcare benefits or fuel expenses, as these professionals are working for you contractually for a project.
 You are not their boss; you simply pay their outsourcing firm to complete your work.
 The outsourcing firm will shoulder the overhead instead.

 Flexibility and Scalability

-Similarly, your business may encounter a particularly unprofitable season for whatever reason, forcing you to downsize the team to cut costs.
-This is again an area where outsourcing help is perfect, as they can be flexibly moved onboard or off depending on needs.
 You can tell the firm that you do not need their accounting services for a period, for example, and they will simply move your accountant over to a different project.
 Such seamless transitions allow for stress-free employer-employee relations and help you keep the lights on in tough times.

 The Benefits of Offshoring